Iggys4ur/mod-01_horiseon_refactor_seo/README.md

 ### Requirements

-The following agile project management considerations were provided to define the scope of this assignment:
+The following were provided to define the scope of this assignment:

 <details>
   <summary>Agile Project Management Considerations</summary>